kelzk/map-reduce/README.md

 # map-reduce
-Attempt on map-reduce framework with optimization technique such as combining, stripe, order inversion, secondary sorting etc...
+Attempt on map-reduce framework with optimization technique such as in-mapper combining and stripe.